catseye/Bubble-Escape/README.markdown

 ---------------------------------------

-After writing the remake, I had a great, and I think perfectly reasonable, desire to play it on a Commodore 64.
-Through a series of moves, I lost my original C64 in 2009; acquiring another one was not difficult, but the burning question was, what was the best way to get that 2K of code onto the new machine?
+After writing the remake, I had a great, and I think perfectly reasonable, desire to play it on a real, physical Commodore 64.
+Through a series of moves, I lost my original C64 in 2009; acquiring another one was not too difficult, but the burning question was, what was the best way to get that 2K of code onto the new machine?

 There are several ways, ranging in ease and expense, to transfer files from modern PC's to C64's and back.
 I decided that the most interesting, though,